corda/corda-runtime-os/tools/plugins/network/src/main/kotlin/net/corda/cli/plugins/network/README.md

 This is a sub-command under the `dynamic` sub-command to onboard a new member to an existing group.

-To onboard on a Kubernetes cluster use the Corda cluster name as parameter.
 By default, it will try to on board on a combined worker.
 To decide which CPI to use, there are three options:

 * If you know the CPI hash, you can use it with the `--cpi-hash` option